Refinitiv/ngx_http_websocket_stat_module/README.md

 To enable websocket logging specify log file in server section of nginx config file with ws_log directibe.

 You can specify your own websocket log format using ws_log_format directive in server section.
 To customize connection open and close log messages use "open" and "close" parameter for ws_log_format directive.

+Maximum number of concurrent websocket connections could be specified with ws_max_connections on server section.
+This value applies to whole connections that are on nginx.
+Argument should be integer representing maximum connections.
+When client tries to open more connections it recevies close framee with 1013 error code and connection is closed on nginx side.
+If zero number of connections is given there would be no limit on websocket connections.

+To set maximum single connection lifetime use ws_conn_age parameter.
+Argument is time given in nginx time format (e.g. 1s, 1m 1h and so on).
+When connection's lifetime is exceeding specified value there is close websocket packet with 4001 error code generated and connection is closed.

 Here is a list of variables you can use in log format string: